fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 ngrok http 80
 ```

-The Ngrok process will generate the following output, where you can find the address it created for you that is publicly accessible and mapping to the machine port `80`.
+The Ngrok process will generate the following output, where you can find the address created (that is publicly accessible) which maps to the server port `80`.
+Our reverse proxy forwards request to port `80` to our `Ursa` node.
+Find more about how the services work in the [Node Health check guide](fleek-network-node-health-check-guide).

 ```sh
 Add Okta or Azure to protect your ngrok dashboard with SSO: https://ngrok.com/dashSSO